 Husband and wife team Tom and Lucy Wilson brew low-intervention British-style sakes using traditional Japanese techniques in Peckham’s Copeland Park.
 They have grown the business to add a taproom and kitchen so you can pop in and sample some sake with Osaka street food from Brixton favourites OKAN, including okonomiyaki and gyoza.

 They have a range of events, tours, tastings and brewing experiences; check out their website for details, or head over and have a chat.

 Explore creative ideas or get amped up at DIY Space for London

 If it wasn’t obvious by now, Peckham loves creativity and community.
 The DIY Space for London is a co-operative social centre for creative collaboration and events.
 To attend events, you need to become a member.
 But at two quid, it’s worth a punt even if you’re only in the area for a short while.

-There are always plenty of interesting things to see and do at DIY Space.
-From coding meetups and underground gigs to workshops, talks, spoken word events and film screenings.
-The space also has a small practice room if you’re in need of a cheap place to plug in a play with a band.
+There are always plenty of interesting things to see and do at DIY Space, from coding meetups and underground gigs to workshops, talks, spoken word events and film screenings.
+The space also has a small practice room if you’re in need of a cheap place to plug in and play with a band.
 Just book the main space out for a gig and you’re ready to go.

 Take a stroll around Peckham Rye Park and Common

 If you’re in need of some time out from all the concrete and noise of the Peckham streets, head to Peckham Rye Park for plenty of leafy, green space.

 Peckham Rye inspired author Muriel Spark and artist and poet William Blake, who claimed to have seen angelic visions there.
 In retrospect, there’s a good chance that had more to do with his enjoyment of psychedelics than any park-based spiritual awakening.
 Either way, there’s a mural that pays tribute to Blake’s trippy imaginings in the north-east corner of Peckham Rye.